 - Entertainment Thoughts – Various thoughts on Catholic works and other entertainment.

-Occasionally, I am just living my life when an epiphany suddenly comes to me that strengthens my understanding of the faith.
-Others may have already discovered these same insights, but I want to write about them anyways just in case it is new to anyone reading.
+Insights aren’t really new information, just a different view of the same thing.
+Since everyone learns differently, some people will find one explanation easier to understand than another.
+Many times insights come to me while studying the faith that help me gain new understanding.
+Then I write them down in case they can benefit anyone else.
 Sometimes these will be a different way of looking at some aspect of the faith, which can change how a person sees it going forward.
 Other times these will be short guides with the idea to help both readers and myself become better at practicing the faith.

 - Avoiding Perfectionism, 9/28/2017 – The difference between perfectionism and the strive for perfection that all Catholics are called to; Catholics are not perfectionists.